fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 * To facilitate the testing of demands blocks that may be issued by integrators against components deployed in a particular (complex) context
 * To automate and regularise the work of "setup" and "teardown" in complex integration scenarios, by deferring this to our standard IoC infrastructure
 * To simplify the often tortuous logic required when using the "nested callback style" to test a particular sequence of asynchronous requests and responses (via events) issued against a component with complex behaviour
-* To facilitate the reuse of testing code by allowing test fixtures to be aggregated into what are becoming the 2 standard forms for our delivery of implementation - a) pure JSON structures which can be freely interchanged and transformed, b) free functions with minimum dependence on context and lifecycle
+* To facilitate the reuse of testing code by allowing test fixtures to be aggregated into what are the two standard forms for our delivery of implementation - a) pure JSON structures which can be freely interchanged and transformed, b) free functions with minimum dependence on context and lifecycle

+The framework was given a substantial spring-cleaning in October 2016, implementing significant new features such as promise-based fixtures, and priority-driven sequence grade assembly, and some support for compact invokers.
+A few significant bugs remain, especially when listing multiple "listener"-type fixtures adjacent in the sequence - see [FLUID-5502](https://issues.fluidproject.org/browse/FLUID-5502).
+The support for model change event fixtures is also very old-fashioned and needs to be reformed.